crossbario/autobahn-js/doc/tutorial.rst

 We'll cover the **structure** of the application and the **WAMP messaging parts** - the things which aren't standard, plain JavaScript.
 We'll leave out the standard stuff such as click handlers, updating HMTL elements with values, and handling data structures.
 If you're interested, then a look at the source will tell you all you need to know about that.

-You can try a `live version <https://demo.crossbar.io/demo/vote_node/index.html>`_ of this demo (with the backend running in NodeJS), and you find the full code on `GitHub <https://github.com/crossbario/crossbardemo/tree/master/web/demo/vote>`_, complete with instructions how to run it.
+You find the full code on `GitHub <https://github.com/tavendo/autobahnJS/master/test/votes>`_.

 What the application does
 -------------------------